How To Measure Your Space for a Custom Shower Enclosure

 Before you begin, gather the following tools:

-• Tape Measure (preferably metal for rigidity)
+• Tape measure (preferably metal for rigidity)

 • Level (2′ or 4′ for checking plumb walls)

-• Pencil & Notepad (or a printable measurement form)
+• Pencil & notepad (or a printable measurement form)

-• Camera or Phone (optional, for visual references)
+• Camera or phone (optional, for visual references)

 ✅ Step-by-Step: Measuring for a Custom Shower Enclosure